milvus-io/milvus/CONTRIBUTING.md

 ### General guidelines

-Before sending your pull requests for review, make sure your changes are consistent with the guidelines and follow the Milvus coding style.
+Before submitting your pull requests for review, make sure that your changes are consistent with the [coding style](CONTRIBUTING.md#coding-style), and run [unit tests](CONTRIBUTING.md#run-unit-test-with-code-coverage) to check your code coverage rate.

 -   Include unit tests when you contribute new features, as they help to prove that your code works correctly, and also guard against future breaking changes to lower the maintenance cost.
 -   Bug fixes also require unit tests, because the presence of bugs usually indicates insufficient test coverage.